nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ```

 ### operatorurl
-This field is an URL pointing to the website of the operator / organization operating the relay.
+This field contains an URL (or hostname) pointing to the website of the responsible entity (organization or person) for this Tor relay.
+This is not necessarily the same entity as the technical contact (`email` field).
-The URL MUST be consistent across all relays of an operator.
+This field MUST be consistent across all relays of this organization or person.
-The URL MUST point to an operator specific domain (non-shared).
+It MUST point to a specific (non-shared) domain/hostname.
+Two organizations/persons can not use the same field content.
-The provided domain in the URL is verified using the verify method described bellow (`verifymethod` field).
+This field is verified using the verify method described bellow (`verifymethod` field).
 The operatorurl
 SHOULD be ignored if verification does not succeed.
-Users MUST be able to tell verified operatorurls from unverified operatorurls in tools or websites implementing this specification.
+End users MUST be able to tell verified operatorurls from unverified operatorurls in tools or websites implementing this specification.

-In cases where operators do not have a website, this field can be used to specify a DNS domain only.
+In cases where the responsible organization or person does not have a website, this field can be used to specify a DNS domain only.
-In that case "http(s)://" is ommitted.
+In that case "http(s)://" is omitted.

 length: < 400 characters